-The team was appointed to provide LPA Receivership advice to develop a strategy to help improve the recovery outcomes on the building, after the owner went into administration and defaulted on their loan agreement.
+We were appointed to provide LPA Receivership advice to develop a strategy to improve the recovery outcomes on a Grade II listed hostel building in London, after the owner went into administration and defaulted on their loan agreement.

 The partially completed multi-phased residential development was in London.
 Phase 1 of the development was 75% complete; planning consent had yet to be granted for Phases 2 and 3.

-Following an assessment, the LPA team at Vail Williams recommended against selling the property immediately in its existing uncompleted state, as it would lead to a very limited recovery of outstanding loans.
+Following an assessment, the LPA team at Vail Williams recommended against selling the property immediately in its uncompleted state, as it would result in limited recovery of outstanding loans.

-In light of the favourable residential market in the area, the LPA Receiver developed and agreed a strategy with the lender which would build out the scheme rather than affect an immediate disposal.
+In light of the favourable residential market in the area, the LPA Receiver developed and agreed a strategy with the lender, to build out the scheme rather than effect an immediate disposal.

-This led to the receivers coordinating the remainder of the multi-phased development over a 2 year period.
+The Receivers co-ordinated the remainder of the multi-phased development over a two-year period.

-The LPA Receiver and their consultants from Vail Williams and other external advisers, carried out complex negotiations with the listed building officer, dealing with outstanding sums owed to the existing contractor, architect, and insurer, whilst also organising both sales and lettings of the individual apartments.
+The LPA Receiver and their consultants from Vail Williams and other external advisers, carried out complex negotiations with the listed building officer, dealing with outstanding sums owed to the existing contractor, architect, and insurer, whilst organising sales and lettings of individual apartments.

-As a result of the LPA Receivership advice given by Vail Williams, the lender was able to achieve net receipts which were £1.5 million higher than they would have been if the property had been sold in its existing state, immediately following the appointment of receivers.
+As a result of the LPA Receivership advice given by Vail Williams, the lender was able to achieve net receipts which £1.5 million higher than if the property had been sold in its existing state.

 If you think you may need similar support to that described here, or you would simply want to have an informal chat with a member of our team to discuss your property needs, get in touch.